- How do I donate online?

 However, "corporate personhood" also commonly refers to the Supreme Court-created precedent of corporations enjoying constitutional rights that were intended solely for human beings.
 We believe this form of "corporate personhood" corrupts our Constitution and must be corrected by amending the Constitution.
 Neither the Declaration of Independence nor the Constitution ever mention corporations.
 But thanks to decades of rulings by Justices who molded the law to favor elite interests, corporations today are granted so-called "rights" that empower them to deny citizens the right to full self-governance.
 For example, the Supreme Court has:

-- struck down state laws requiring companies to disclose product origins (International Dairy v.
+- struck down state laws requiring companies to disclose product origins (International Dairy Foods Assoc. v.
 Amnestoy, 1996), thus creating “negative free speech rights” for corporations and preventing us from knowing what’s in our food.

 The notorious 1886 case of Santa Clara County v.
-Southern Pacific Railroad is just one in a long series of Supreme Court cases that entrenched "corporate personhood" in law.
+Southern Pacific Railroad is just one in a long series of Supreme Court cases that entrenched and expanded "corporate personhood" in US law.
 Justices since have struck down hundreds of local, state and federal laws enacted to protect people from corporate harm based on this illegitimate premise.
 Armed with these "rights," corporations wield ever-increasing control over jobs, natural assets, politicians, even judges and the law.

 What is the process to amend the US Constitution?